A history dating from the 1930's

-Three Burundian Archbishops have held office; the Most Rev. Samuel Sindamuka, the Most Rev.Samuel Ndayisenga and the Most Rev. Bernard Ntahoturi, the Most Rev. Martin Blaise Nyaboho.
+Four Burundian Archbishops have held office; the Most Rev. Samuel Sindamuka, the Most Rev.Samuel Ndayisenga, the Most Rev. Bernard Ntahoturi, the Most Rev. Martin Blaise Nyaboho.
 The present Archbishop is the Most Rev. Sixbert Macumi.

 Throughout the difficult periods of crisis since Independence in 1962 the Church has continued to focus on the original three-fold vision.
 Issues relevant to the present day such as conflict resolution, peace building and reconciliation, HIV/AIDS and malaria, conservation and care of the environment, and the status and protection of women are also being addressed.

 1935 – Mission stations created at Buhiga and Matana